 Drawing influence from minimalism, techno and hip-hop, composer and sound artist Kirk Barley creates a highly textual soundworld using studio and field recordings, digital synthesis, musique concrète and audio processing techniques.
 He work often features unusual time signatures, non-standard tunings and algorithmic composition.
 His work has been performed across the UK, Europe and Canada.

 Iranian sound artist, composer and broadcaster Fari Bradley describes her practice as ‘working with listening, language and the environment to question our sense of self and our place within the society and nature.’
-Her music spans performance, broadcast, installation and sculpture to create an experimental practice that revolves around listening and modes of communication.
-She often explores architecture, the public space and history in her work.
+She has performed at the V&A Museum, Cafe Oto, South London Gallery, London festival of Architecture with the Resonance Radio Orchestra, London Mela and New York University, Abu Dhabi, and has been released on The Vinyl Factory Records.
+Her work spans performance, broadcast, installation and sculpture around listening and modes of communication, which often explores architecture, ideas of public space and history.

 Artist, musician, DJ, researcher and instrument designer Tom Richards often walks the line between sonic art, sculpture and music.
 Performing on his own idiosyncratic modular electronic music system – which he built from scratch – he creates slowly evolving and heavily textured polyrhythmic improvisations.
 His individual approach and reductive palette has lead to a taut, rhythmically focused sonic experience.
 He has performed and exhibited widely in the UK, as well as internationally in the US, Germany, Peru, Japan and Sweden.
 His album – Pink Nothing – was released with nonclassical in July 2018.